chipguyhere/MqttTemplates/README.md

 a single folder (named MqttTemplates_main or similar)... place that single folder into your *libraries* folder which will automatically be created and exist below your Arduino documents folder after you install any library from within Arduino IDE.

+After the library is installed, these MQTT template examples will be recognized as new Examples that you can select from the menus in Arduino IDE.
+Look under "Examples from Custom Libraries".

 # Arduino Over-The-Air functionality

 Each example also includes support for Arduino Over-The-Air update functionality, so you